guillaumeblaquiere/eventsync/README.md

 # Overview

-EventSync offers a synchronisation between different event source and, when all the condition are met, a new event is triggered.
+EventSync offers a synchronization between different event sources and, when all the conditions are met, a new event is triggered.
 It has been designed and tested on Cloud Run. _But it can be hosted on other Google Cloud runtime environment with no or a few updates_

-It's especially interesting to synchronise discontinuous event sources, from different project or provider.
+It's especially interesting to synchronize discontinuous event sources, from different projects or providers.

 *This [article](https://medium.com/google-cloud/eventsync-the-event-driven-management-missing-piece-baeb4fcb9315)
 presents that product and the problems it tackles*